-- Visit our CSA page to select the CSA Share that’s right for you.
+- You’re in the right place!
+Scroll down to select the CSA Share that’s right for you.

-- You’ll receive an email confirming your CSA purchase if you ordered online.
+- When you join you will receive an email confirming your CSA purchase.

-- You’ll receive an email reminding you when it’s time for your CSA Share pickups to start.
+- You will also receive an email reminding you when it’s time for your CSA Share pickups to start.

 Brad’s Farm Market CSA FAQs